ajy23/slack-uploader/README.md

 ### 3) Run uploader

 Uses `files.uploadV2` primarily.
 If unavailable in your workspace, it automatically falls back to the external upload flow (`files.getUploadURLExternal` + `files.completeUploadExternal`).
-After upload, it posts a clickable message with the file link.
+After upload, it fetches the file's permalink and posts a clickable message with that link.

+Note: The script currently posts a static Google Drive link alongside the Slack file link.
+You can change this in `uploader.py` by editing the `gdrive_link` value in `post_file_link`.

 ```bash
 python uploader.py --file "./resume.pdf" --comment "Submitting my resume"